 Please note that the display/monitor key may vary by manufacturer, so check your owner's manual.

-- Check that the VGA cable is securely connected to the laptop’s VGA port.
+- Check that the video cable is securely connected to the device's video

-- Your laptop screen resolution must be set to 1024 x 768.
+- For VGA courtrooms, the screen resolution must be set to 1024 x 768.
 No other resolution is compatible.